isomerpages/moe-jurongwestpri/pages/terms-of-use.md

 </p>
 <ol start="2">
 <li>
-<p>This Web Site is maintained by Jurong West Primary School(JWPS).
-It is
+<p>This Web Site is maintained by Jurong West Primary School.
+It is owned
-owned by Jurong West Primary School.</p>
+by Jurong West Primary School(JWPS).</p>
 </li>
 <li>
 <p>The materials located on this Web Site including the information and software